Snapchat and news industry: How it is providing trusted news to Gen Z

 As on other social media platforms, individuals are largely free to publish what they want, with the risk of being banned if they breach community guidelines.
 But posts are designed only to go to friends and automatically disappear after 24 hours.
 Therefore, with around 229m people creating an average of 4bn ‘Snaps’ a day, misinformation will exist.
 But such content is likely to be viewed by fewer people than it would on other platforms.

-The Discover section of the app, meanwhile, is closely guarded by editorial employees like Cox, who carefully consider which brands they allow to become members.
+The Discover section of the app, meanwhile, is closely guarded by editorial employees like Cox, who carefully consider which brands they allow to become partners.

 “The mission statement of Discover, I guess, is that we want to help Snapchatters learn about the world,” says Cox.